 A smooth and speedy recovery depends on your following the activities laid out by health care professionals in your patient care plan.
-By strictly following this plan, you'll have a better chance of leaving the hospital sooner for home, or if needed, a rehabilitation center.
-Many patients can expect to leave the hospital in three to five days.
+By strictly following this plan, you'll have a better chance of leaving the hospital sooner for home or, if needed, a rehabilitation center.
+Many patients can expect to leave the hospital in four days or less.
 These are patients who:

-- Will be able to return to their own homes, or to family members' homes, after surgery - Will be discharged to a prearranged skilled nursing facility or a rehabilitation center.
+- Will be able to return to their own homes, or to family members' homes, after surgery - Will be discharged to a pre-arranged skilled nursing facility or a rehabilitation center.
 (While length of stay in these facilities varies, most patients can expect to stay anywhere from three to seven days.)